The Intellectual Property Review: Brazil

-At the close of the hearing, the judge may immediately make a final order (final decision of the first instance) or may direct that the parties submit final briefs.
-In the latter case, the judge will make the final order following the submission of the briefs and its consideration.
+At the close of the hearing, the judge may immediately make a final order (final decision of the first instance) or may direct the parties to submit final briefs.
+In the latter case, the judge will make the final order following the submission of the briefs and after consideration.

-A final decision on infringement and nullity actions may take between one and two years at first instance.
-A final decision on second instance may take up to two years.
-These time frames will vary according to the complexity of the case, and the state and court in which the lawsuit is filed.
-Preliminary injunctions may be granted immediately, provided the legal requirements are met.
+A final decision on infringement and nullity actions might take between one and two years at first instance.
+A final decision on second instance might take up to two years.
+These time frames will vary according to the complexity of the case and the state and court in which the lawsuit is filed.
+Preliminary injunctions may be granted immediately, provided that the legal requirements are met.

 Patent infringement can be literal or by equivalence.

-Article 42 of the BIPL states that a patent confers on its title-holder the right to prevent a third party from, without his or her consent, producing, using, offering for sale, selling or importing a product that is the object of the patent, and a process or a product directly obtained by a patented process.
+Article 42 of the BIPL states that a patent confers on its title holder the right to prevent a third party from, without consent, producing, using, offering for sale, selling, or importing a product that is the object of the patent and a process or a product directly obtained by a patented process.

-In a civil infringement action, the defendant in its reply may assert facts that impede, modify or terminate the plaintiff's right.
-In addition to its reply, the defendant may also file a counterclaim against the plaintiff, if the legal prerequisites are duly met.
+In a civil infringement action, the defendant, in their reply, may assert facts that impede, modify or terminate the plaintiff's right.
+In addition to their reply, the defendant may also file a counterclaim against the plaintiff, if the legal prerequisites are duly met.

-In relation to criminal actions, an allegation of nullity of the registration on which the action is based may be relied upon as a defence.
-Acquittal of the defendant, however, will not automatically lead to nullity of the registration, which can only be requested in an action before the competent courts.
+In relation to criminal actions, an allegation of nullity of the registration on which the action is based may be relied on as a defence.
+Acquittal of the defendant, however, will not automatically lead to nullity of the registration, which can be requested only in an action before the competent courts.